Zach Goode

-Zachary S. Goode (Born April 9th, 1970) is an American singer, songwriter, and voice actor best known as the current lead singer for Smash Mouth.
+Zachary Spencer Goode (born April 9, 1970) is an American singer, songwriter, and voice actor who is known as the current lead singer for Smash Mouth.
 He is based in Los Angeles, California.

 Career

-Goode was born in New York City, New York, on April 9th, 1970, and spent most of his childhood in Provincetown, Massachusetts.
+Goode was born in New York City, New York, on April 9, 1970, and spent most of his childhood in Provincetown, Massachusetts.
 At the age of 16, Goode left home to sing in rock bands while putting himself through high school.
 Eventually, he settled in San Diego, California, where he fronted several bands, including Ghoulspoon, Divided by Zero, and Secret Seven.
 During his time in these bands, he performed hundreds of shows alongside acts such as Foo Fighters, Blink-182, No Doubt, Deftones, Korn, Sugar Ray, Incubus, Slayer, and Sublime, and released seven albums of original music.

 In the 2010s, Goode played and rapped in the mock-senior citizen performance art band Geezer, covered vocals for yacht rock band the Windbreakers, and sang lead in a theater production for the 50th anniversary of The Beatles' Abbey Road.
 Goode also works as a voice actor in Los Angeles, most notably as the voice of the national Taco Bell "Party Packs" television ad campaign.

 Smash Mouth

 On March 1, 2022, Goode was announced as the new lead singer for the multi-platinum band Smash Mouth.
 The official announcement was made on Kevan Kenney's Audacy show live on KROQ, where bassist Paul De Lisle introduced Goode as the new frontman of the group.
 De Lisle expressed enthusiasm about Goode joining the band, noting his diverse background from Brooklyn, Provincetown, New York City, and Los Angeles.

-Following Goode’s introduction, Smash Mouth released a cover of Rick Astley's 1987 hit "Never Gonna Give You Up".
+Following Goode's introduction, Smash Mouth released a cover of Rick Astley's 1987 hit "Never Gonna Give You Up".

 Since Goode has joined the band, Smash Mouth have released a total of seven singles and a full-length Christmas album titled Missile Toes.
 They have toured across the US for four summers, with major festival stops in Mexico, Canada, Chile, Malaysia, and Peru along the way.

+On April 28, 2026, comedian Tom Scharpling announced on his podcast The Best Show with Tom Scharpling his intent to replace Goode as lead singer of Smash Mouth.
+On August 18, 2026, Goode confronted Scharpling live on The Best Show about the gig, and humorously referred to 2026 as his "final" year in Smash Mouth.